tarantool/tarantool/changelogs/unreleased/gh-6229-crash-in-snapshot-with-uncommitted-transaction.md

 ## bugfix/core

-* Fix a crash if you call box.snapshot during an incomplete transaction (gh-6229)
+* Fixed a crash that happened when a user called `box.snapshot` during an incomplete transaction (gh-6229).